TChapman500/Demo-CPU/README.md

-# Demo-CPU
+# Demo CPU Restoration
-The absolute original CPU in it's final state after I attempted to add the call and return instructions to the CPU.
-Yes, I finally found the original CPU.
-This is not a remake of the original, but the original itself!
+A restoration of the original CPU to it's previous working condition from before I attempted to add the call and return instructions to the CPU.
+The CPU has been optimized to run faster and the component layout has been cleaned-up a bit.
+All instructions will take 1 or 2 clock cycles to complete.

-For this CPU to "work", you will need the original [Logisim](http://www.cburch.com/logisim/download.html), as this CPU was made with the original Logisim.
-You will also need to download all of the included circuits.
+For this CPU to work, you will need the latest version of [Logisim Evolution (Holy Cross Edition)](https://github.com/kevinawalsh/logisim-evolution) (4.0.1+).

-The Fibonnacci.dat file is the raw binary that you can run on a working version of the CPU.
-The Fibonacci (no extension) file is a logisim-compatible text file that can be loaded into RAM.
+DAT files are raw binary files that can be loaded directly into RAM through the "Load Memory Image..." option.
+PROG files hold the exact same data in text format so that it's easier to see what's in it.
+ASM files hold a human-readable assembly code of said program.